Difference Between Bank Rate and Repo Rate

 What is Bank Rate?

-The bank rate is the amount of interest charged on the bank when they take money from the Central bank.
-The money is taken by the bank in times of crisis and the amount of money that is being given depends on the monetary policy of a country.
+The bank rate is the amount of interest charged to the bank when they take money from the Central bank.
+The bank takes money in times of crisis, and the amount of money being given depends on a country’s monetary policy.

 The bank rate does not include security in the exchange.

-The bank rate is the rate of interest that is given by the Central bank to the commercial bank for the long term.
+The bank rate is the rate of interest that the Central bank gives to the commercial bank for the long term.
 The bank rate is the interest that influences the loan interest of the customers.

 The bank rates are high as the money has been provided for the long term.
 The interest whereas is also fixed by the RBI.
-Whereas it may vary from country to country.
+In contrast, it may vary from country to country.

-The bank rate if increase the interest in the money also increase which somewhere influences the money.
+The bank rate if increases and the interest in the money also increases, which somewhere influences the money.
 The market.
 The increase in the bank rate decreases the supply of money in the market as the interest rates are increased.

 Thus, the bank rate influences the money present in the market.